Topaz1618/Topaz1618.github.io/_posts/2018-06-10-requirements-dependent-en.markdown

 <h2 id="c1"> Introduction of requirements.txt </h2>
- requirements.txt record all the dependent packages of the current program and their version and is used to rebuild the operating environment dependencies required for the project on another PC.
+ The requirements.txt record all the dependent packages of the current program and their version and is used to rebuild the operating environment dependencies required for the project on another PC.

 <h2 id="c2"> Method 1：Use pip to generate requirements.txt </h2>
 This method needs to cooperate with Virtualenv, otherwise the packages in the entire environment will be listed.